 Advanced: This ingredient is recommended for use at up to 5% in formulations.
 It is soluble in hot water and propylene glycol with limited solubility in room temperature water or creams.
-We recommend adding to distilled water heated to about 50 degrees Celcius and adding this solution to an emulsion or serum at a similar temperature.
-Best used in a formulations with a pH range of 5-7, with instability seen at lower pHs.
+We recommend adding to distilled water heated to about 50 degrees Celsius and adding this solution to an emulsion or serum at a similar temperature.
+Best used in a formulation with a pH range of 5-7, with instability seen at lower pHs.

 Store in a cool, dark location.